T

 landmark

-A UNESCO World Heritage site and the heart of Split, this ancient Roman palace is a sprawling complex of streets, shops, and cafes.
-Explore its remarkably preserved cellars, courtyards, and the Cathedral of Saint Domnius, originally Diocletian's mausoleum.
+A UNESCO World Heritage site, this ancient Roman palace is the heart of Split.
+Explore its labyrinthine streets, ancient cellars, and admire the well-preserved architecture, including the Peristyle and Cathedral of Saint Domnius.

 • Wear comfortable shoes for cobblestone streets.